 - A gradual switch to a diet with increased soluble fibre (green vegetables, oat bran and fibre supplements such as psyllium) usually leads to an improvement in bowel habit and mild symptoms.

 - Some foods may make symptoms worse or even lead to diverticulitis.
-Nuts, seeds and pips are best avoided, while some individuals find avoiding legumes (peas and beans) and sweet corn also helps.
+Nuts, seeds and pips are best avoided, while some people find avoiding legumes (peas and beans) and sweet corn also helps.

 - Short-term use of laxatives to treat and prevent constipation may be advised.